 Four Foundational Pillars of PR

-If you believe it is time to begin a process of publicly promoting your company, your technology and/or your stock, following are four primary PR principals that will help establish strong cornerstones to your solid PR function:
+If you believe it is time to begin a process of publicly promoting your company, your technology and/or your stock, following are four primary PR principles:

 - Identify your target audience

 Face it.
 You are not everything to everyone.
-Thankfully you are of paramount interest to a certain segment of life science audiences, such as physicians, pharmacists, payers, academicians, regulators, patients and/or patient advocacy groups.
-Determine your target audience and focus your efforts at meeting their needs.
+Thankfully, you can target your messages to key life science audiences, such as physicians, pharmacists, payers, academicians, regulators, business development pros, investors, patients and/or patient advocacy groups.
+Determine your target audience and focus your efforts on meeting their needs.

 - Establish your core messages

-PR 101 demands the development of consistent messages.
-Don’t garble your message.
-A corporate policy of indifference towards consistent messaging by all those involved will diminish your PR effectiveness.
+PR 101 demands the development and delivery of consistent messages.
+Do not garble your message.
+A corporate policy of indifference towards consistent messaging by key communicators will diminish your PR effectiveness.
 Concise, consistent company and product messages will always serve to strengthen the perception of the company and the product with your target audiences.
 Successful adoption of a consistent message policy will yield benefits when your target audiences can parrot them back to you.
 This is PR nirvana.

 - Establish your online presence

-Public relations is social media and social media is public relations.
 If you wish to be taken seriously by your target audiences, you must have an attractive, easy-to-navigate website.
-To increase engagement with your target audience, it is highly strategic to begin a systematic process of sharing content online and via social channels – effectively establishing your company as an expert in your particular field of science.
+To increase engagement with your target audience, it is highly strategic to begin a systematic process of sharing content online and via social channels – effectively establishing your company as an expert in your field of science.

 - Build and nurture relationships

 At JFK Communications, this is our passion.
 We are not too big for you.
-If you believe you require public relations services, we welcome the opportunity to speak with you.
+If you believe you require public relations services, we welcome the opportunity to serve you.